farambis/StatCompare-Whiz/markdown/independent_parametric.md

 Grissom and Kim (2012) note that some experts have a problem with this standardiser.
 Algina et al. (2005) argue that under heteroscedasticity $\sigma'$ fails to represent the variability in either group and Bonett (2008), a proponent of the above ES definition, acknowledges that the population effect loses its meaningfulness when variances differ considerably.
 If heteroscedasticity is assumed to be considerable Bonett (2008) recommends estimating $\Delta_j$ instead of $delta'$---without giving an exact definition of considerable heteroscedasticity in terms of a variance ratio or the like.
 Additionally, as Cohen (1988) points out, $\delta'$ can not be converted into any of Cohen's *U* effects (or the *OVL* for that matter), which can be considered to reduce the interpretability of $\delta'$ since Cohen (1988) defined the *U* measures to aid the interpretation of the standardised mean difference.

 However, Bonett (2008) advocates for the use of $\delta'$ and argues that it is still a more meaningful effect than $\delta$ owing to the fact that it does not rely on the equality of variances assumption.
 As Bonett (2008) points out the noncentral *t* CI method for Cohen's $d$ is only exact under the assumptions of normality and homoscedasticity and as the author notes, it is difficult to assess homoscedasticity and the extent to which population variances differ, especially when samples are of small to moderate size.
-It should also be noted that while $\delat'$ cannot be converte into the *U* population effect, it can be converted into the $CLES$, which has been found to foster understanding of statistical results (Mastrich & Hernandez, 2021).
+It should also be noted that while $\delta'$ cannot be converte into the *U* population effect, it can be converted into the $CLES$, which has been found to foster understanding of statistical results (Mastrich & Hernandez, 2021).

 The sample estimate of the  population effect is given by the formula (e.g., Bonett, 2008):